qiushaocloud/ub1604-nvm-node-base/README.en.md

 1. DockerFile file to import this image
 2. docker-compose uses this image alone
 3. docker run runs this image separately
+4. This image already exists in dockerHub, you can pull it directly: docker pull qiushaocloud/ub1604-nvm-node-base

 #### Participate in Contribution